 Windows plagued by 17-year-old privilege escalation bug2010.01.20 09:29 by Daniela

-Keywords: Microsoft, Windows
+Tags: Microsoft, Windows

 A security researcher at Google is recommending computer users make several configuration changes to protect themselves against a previously unknown vulnerability that allows untrusted users to take complete control of systems running most versions of Microsoft Windows.